-A History of User Experience-Based Google Algorithm Updates
+Google Algorithms And Updates Focusing On User Experience: A Timeline

 Read more on BERT and SMITH here.

-As Google continued to focus on E-A-T signals, the global pandemic meant that consumer behavior and search patterns changed forever.
+The global pandemic meant that consumer behavior and search patterns changed forever as Google continued to focus on E-A-T signals.

-Google began to emphasize Your Money or Your Life [YMYL] signals as the internet struggled to cope with misinformation and SEO pros struggled to keep up with the rapid shifts and dips in consumer behavior.
+Google began to emphasize YMYL signals as the internet struggled to cope with misinformation and SEO pros struggled to keep up with the rapid shifts and dips in consumer behavior.

-From setting up 24-hour incident response teams with the World Health Organization and policing content to helping people find useful information and avoiding misinformation, the needs of the user never became so important.
+From setting up 24-hour incident response teams with the World Health Organization and policing content to helping people find helpful information and avoiding misinformation, the user’s needs never became so important.

 The demand for SEO rose to an all-time high, and Google released a COVID-19 playbook.

-Google Page Experience Update and Core Web Vitals (CWV)
+Google Page Experience Update And Core Web Vitals Announced (May 2020)

 Focusing on a site’s technical health and metrics to measure the user experience of a page metrics include looking at how quickly page content loads, how quickly a browser loading a webpage can respond to a user’s input, and how unstable the content is as it loads in the browser.

-The focus: Integrating new Core Web Vitals metrics to measure and improve on-page experiences.
+The focus: integrating new Core Web Vitals metrics to measure and improve on-page experiences.

 - Mobile-friendliness, safe browsing, HTTPS, and intrusive interstitials – The Google Page Experience Signal.